I am a prospective student. When do I start the financial aid application process?

 Students should visit the AAMC and the AMA for information on potential outside scholarship sources.
 Students are encouraged to check with their local towns for potential scholarship funding sources as well.
 The Financial Aid Office receives scholarship information from various organizations periodically throughout the academic year.
 Students are notified about these scholarship opportunities via email.
-In addition, the Financial Aid Office has available a scholarship reference book listing potential outside sources of funding.
+In addition, the Financial Aid Office has an online list of outside scholarship opportunities.

 How do outside scholarships affect my financial aid package?

 Any outside award is first applied towards parent contribution and then toward loan reduction, starting with the least favorable loan in a student's financial aid package.
 The HMS scholarship is the last award that is impacted by receipt of outside scholarships.